 Pet Therapy at Bluebird Care Swale

-We have recently held our first ever Introductory Pet Therapy Session, inviting our customers and anyone else interested come along and meet our pets.
+We have recently held several Pet Therapy Sessions, inviting our customers and anyone else interested come along and meet our pets.

 Animal-assisted therapy improves customers’ mental, physical, social and emotional functioning with the aid of animals.
 Much more than simply spending time with an animal, animal-assisted therapies can include walking, brushing, petting and caring for an animal, as well as processing the experience of trying to achieve a given task.